angular/angular/aio/content/guide/service-worker-config.md

 * `lazy` tells the service worker to not cache those resources.
 Instead, it treats them as unrequested and waits until they're requested again before updating them.
 An `updateMode` of `lazy` is only valid if the `installMode` is also `lazy`.

-Defaults to the same as `installMode`.
+Defaults to the value `installMode` is set to.

 ### `resources`